The best presenters understand the power of their breath and know how to use it to their advantage when speaking.

 One of the very first things a good public speaking coaching session will teach if you suffer from public speaking anxiety is to breathe effectively.
 If anxiety or nerves isn’t an issue for you, then focusing on your breath will still form an important part of your one to one coaching.

-Despite the fact that it’s the most natural human function on earth, many of us still don’t do it properly when we’re under pressure.
+It’s the most natural human function on earth, yet, many of us still don’t do it properly when we’re under pressure.

 1) Its free, you don’t need to join a gym, use technology or buy any fancy equipment